-In Mutomo, Kitui County, Kenya, Centers of Hope teamed with Pastor Harrison and wife Alice over 3 years ago to build an orphanage that would provide safety and shelter for children who might not otherwise have food, water, a roof over the head, a bed to sleep in, or a chance to go to school.
-Sometimes, the backgrounds had even more heartbreaking elements involved than those.
-What started as a conviction to help the poorest among us therefore has materialized into a beacon of hope for the local and surrounding communities: Zion Home for Children.
+In Mutomo, Kenya, Centers of Hope has partnered with Pastor Harrison and his wife Alice to build an orphanage that provides safety and shelter for children who might not otherwise have food, water, a roof over their heads, a bed to sleep in, or a chance to go to school.
+Sometimes, the backgrounds have even more heartbreaking elements involved than those.
+What started as a conviction to help the poorest among us has materialized into a beacon of hope for the surrounding communities: Zion Home for Children.

 There are currently 134 resident children who are provided with food, clothing, shelter, schooling, medical care, and biblical teaching.
 The project is directed by Pastor Harrison Kimwele and his wife Alice who also lead church in the orphanage.
 The church weekly attendance has grown from 7 to 250.